kellyannmcnamara01/bolier-wp/README.md

 - the pannel should have a unique id
 - the trigger's aria-controls should match the pannel's id
 - the pannel's aria-labelledby should match the trigger's id
+- the close btn's `content-panel` should match the pannel's id
+- the close btn's `content-trigger` should match the trigger's id

 Here is an example of a footnote:
 ```html